orlevii/swiftcli/README.md

 ```

 ## Testing
-SwiftCLI makes it easy to test your CLI applications:
+Clantic makes it easy to test your CLI applications:

 ```python
 # Import the command we want to test